Azure Tutorial :

 It is the use of remote servers on the internet to store, manage and process data rather than a local server or your personal computer.

-So basically, all these tasks i.e “store, manage and process”, rather than doing it on your personal computer or your private data center, you are doing it on the public cloud, and this is what Cloud Computing is all about.
+So basically, all these tasks i.e “store, manage and process”, rather than doing it on your personal computer or your private data center, you are doing it on the public cloud, and this is what cloud is all about.

 Learn Azure Now